vaibhavranjith/cache_drop/README.md

 # cache_drop
 A very small program I wrote to learn windows batch scripting.
 This helps delete the __pycache__ file without .gitignore file to smoothly merge backend.
 ### Parameter
-Pass the parent directory that contains the backend.\n
+Pass the parent directory that contains the backend.<br />
 > \> cache_drop D:\Project\Backend-Api

 ### When new NBA folders are added?